Should the Las Vegas Raiders pursue a former second-round pick on the trade market?

 If the Raiders see it as a fit, they could get Jenkins for cheap as Spielberger believes a fourth-round pick would get it done.

-Make sure to check out our NFL forum for the latest on the team.
+Make sure to check out our Las Vegas Raiders forum for the latest on the team.